Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

 A. A carrier and participating provider shall provide at least sixty (60) days written notice to each other before a provider is removed or leaves the network without cause.

-C. Irrespective of whether it is for cause or without cause or due to non renewal of a contract, the carrier shall make a good faith effort to provide both written notice of a provider’s removal, leaving, or non renewal from the network, and the provider information contained in Section 5.F. of this regulation, within fifteen (15) working days of receipt or issuance of a notice provided in accordance with Section 5.A. of this regulation.
-This notice shall be provided to all covered persons who are identified as patients by the provider, are on a carrier’s patient list for that provider, or who have been seen by the provider being removed or leaving the network within the previous twelve (12) months.
+1. For covered persons, irrespective of whether it is for cause or without cause or due to non-renewal of a contract, the carrier shall make a good faith effort to provide both written notice of a provider’s removal, leaving, or non-renewal from the network, and the provider information contained in Section 5.F. of this regulation, within fifteen (15) working days of receipt or issuance of a notice provided in accordance with Section 5.A. of this regulation.
+This notice shall be provided to all covered persons who are identified as patients by the provider, are on a carrier’s patient list for that provider, or who have been seen by the

 D. A covered person must have been undergoing treatment, or have been seen at least once in the previous twelve (12) months, by the provider being removed or leaving the network for that covered person to be considered in an active course of treatment.
+A transferring enrollee must have been undergoing treatment or have been seen at least once in the previous twelve (12) months by the out-of-network provider.

 G. A carrier’s transition procedures shall provide that: